7 Easy Substitutes for Arrowroot Flour

 Arrowroot flour (also called arrowroot powder) is a common ingredient used for thickening sauces and soups.
-If you don’t have it on hand, here are 7 of the best substitutes for arrowroot flour including gluten-free, paleo, and grain-free options.
+If you don’t have it on hand, here are some great substitutes for arrowroot flour and arrowroot starch including gluten-free, paleo, and grain-free options.

 Arrowroot flour is a white powdery starch made from the root of the arrowroot plant.
 It’s mostly used as an excellent alternative to cornstarch for people with corn allergies.
 Arrowroot powder is available in most health food stores and online.